southfox/relos/README.en.md

-# 🕰️ Relós – El Despertador con Sentido del Humor
+# 🕰️ Relós – The Alarm Clock with a Slightly Questionable Sense of Humor

 📘 This README is in English.
 [Leer en español](README.md)